tetafro/godot/testdata/check/README.md

 Main integration test for linter.

-- If line contains `[DEFAULT]` string, it should be caught as error by the linter with the setting `All: false`.
+- If line contains `[DECL]` string, it should be caught as error by the linter with the setting `Scope: DeclScope`.
-- If line contains `[ALL]` string, it should be caught as error by the linter with the setting `All: true`.
+- If line contains `[TOP]` string, it should be caught as error by the linter with the setting `Scope: TopLevelScope`.
 - If line contains `[PASS]` string, it shouldn't be caught.